-OUT COMES: TOTAL: 60 PERIODS Ability to understand power system planning and operational studies.
-Ability to acquire knowledge on Formation of Bus Admittance and Impedance Matrices and Solut on of Networks.
-Ability to analyze the power flow using GS and NR method Ability to find Symmetric and Unsymmetrical fault Ability to understand the economic dispatch.
+- Ability to understand power system planning and operational studies. - Ability to acquire knowledge on Formation of Bus Admittance and Impedance Matrices and Solution of Networks. - Ability to analyze the power flow using GS and NR method - Ability to find Symmetric and Unsymmetrical fault - Ability to understand the economic dispatch. - Ability to analyze the electromagnetic transients.